 The Feast of The Epiphany is January 6.
 In the Western Church, The Epiphany traditionally observes the visitation of the Magi.
-Eastern Christians, on the other hand, commemorate the baptism of Jesus as The Epiphany.
+Eastern Christians, on the other hand, commemorate the baptism of Jesus as The Epiphany event.
 Both events clearly manifest that Jesus is the Son of God.

 The actual length of the Season of Epiphany depends on the date when Easter will be celebrated.
-Thus, in some liturgical years the season is longer than others.
-Throughout the Season of Epiphany we explore numerous and various ways in which God has revealed himself to us.
-God is always revealing himself to those who will open their eyes and hearts:
+Thus, in some liturgical years, the season is longer than in others.
+Throughout the Season of Epiphany, we explore numerous and various ways in which God has revealed himself to us.
+God is always revealing himself to those who will open their eyes and hearts.
+Reading from Proverbs:

 I love those who love me,